kendrickcc/odm-aws-wf1/README.md

 The bucket name and dynamodb_table are moved to secrets.

+### GitHub setup

+Using `repository_dispatch` to trigger a run.
+More information may be found at (https://dev.to/teamhive/triggering-github-actions-using-repository-dispatches-39d1).

+Also need to establish a GitHub personal access token if using, say Visual Studio Code to initiate the trigger. (https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 - GitHub Secrets: In the repository, navigate to Settings, then under Security, select `secrets`.
 Create new secrets for the following:

 	- AWS_ACCESS_KEY_ID (As mentioned above)